-People with autism often experience similar misconceptions: Yes, some of these people have profound cognitive challenges and do not adapt easily to exercise regimens, but a carefully structured program and a patient, well-prepared trainer can help them become healthier and more fit.
+There are many misconceptions around exercise for those with autism.
+There can be profound cognitive challenges, and some do not adapt easily to exercise regimens.
+But, for many on the autism spectrum, a carefully structured program and a patient, well-prepared trainer can help them become healthier and more fit.

 Autism is a neurobiological disorder (not a disease).
-According to the Autism Society (2013), its most prominent symptoms include the following:
+According to the Autism Speaks (2022), the two cores symptoms are

-Autism appears to result from a combination of genetic and environmental factors that disrupt normal development and often cause regression in emerging social and communicative skills in children aged 1.5–3 years (AAP 2013).
+Autism appears to result from a combination of genetic and environmental factors that disrupt normal development and often cause regression in emerging social and communication skills (Autism Speaks 2022).
 Note that vaccines have no causal link to autism; this has been researched exhaustively by numerous independent organizations in the United States, Canada, Sweden and Japan.

 The last point is one where our professional expertise can bear fruit.
 As numerous studies, anecdotal reports and extensive media coverage have shown, young people are at high risk for lifestyle-related medical complications and diseases—including type 2 diabetes, cardiovascular disease, obesity and some types of cancer.
 The ASD population is just as susceptible, and these young people may be even more so because of the lack of appropriate and available fitness programming (Curtin et al. 2009).